 Welcome to a quick tutorial on how to create a grid in Javascript.
 Need to display some data in a nice grid?
-Gone are the good old days where we have to use crazy tables and CSS hacks.
+Gone are the days when we have to use crazy tables and CSS hacks.

 To create a grid in Javascript: